Gabrieliam42/Organize_Files_to_Folders/README.md

 #

 The script first checks for admin privileges and, if not elevated, re-runs itself with admin rights.
 It gets the current working directory and iterates through its contents.
-Then it will make a directory for each file existent in any directory and subdirectories of the current working directory.
+Then it will make a directory for each file existent in any directory and subdirectories of the current working directory, and then move the files inside them.

 #